Decoder Dependence in Surface-Code Threshold Estimation under Digitized Hybrid Continuous-Variable and Discrete Noise: Introduction

+Threshold estimation asks whether increasing code distance reduces logical failure under a specified physical-noise model \cite{surfacecode1998}.
+The estimate is produced by a pipeline that includes noise generation, syndrome extraction, decoding, and finite-data analysis.
+It therefore depends on decoder and estimator choices.

+Hybrid continuous-variable/discrete settings motivated by GKP-style architectures \cite{gkp2001,tzitrin2021static,wayo2026lidmas} are a useful test case because continuous physical noise is digitized before decoding.
+We ask whether decoder choice changes threshold-oriented conclusions when the same protocol is applied to a Pauli-reference channel and a digitized CV-driven channel.

+LiDMaS+ provides the common workflow for this comparison.
+We evaluate a matching-style backend and Union-Find under matched grids, distances, and deterministic seeds, and include neural-guided matching in the hybrid sweeps.
+The scope is implementation-controlled: the Pauli-reference runs provide a stable comparison point, whereas the hybrid crossing estimates remain conditional on grid resolution, low-LER behavior, and backend fallbacks.

+A finite-distance curve crossing is useful only when its interpretation is stated carefully.
+It identifies a change in the sampled distance ordering under a specified decoder, estimator, and sweep grid; it is not, by itself, a decoder-independent material constant.
+The Pauli-reference mode supplies an internal control because its crossings can be compared with a collapse-based estimate under the same implementation.
+The hybrid mode tests a more limited question: whether a crossing remains identifiable after Gaussian displacement has been mapped to decoder-facing discrete events.
+We therefore distinguish interior crossings, boundary-valued coarse-grid proxies, and minimum-separation summaries throughout the study.

-This study is guided by three linked questions.
-First, does decoder choice materially change threshold behavior when noise is generated as continuous-variable Gaussian displacement and then digitized into effective Pauli faults in the GKP spirit \cite{gkp2001}?
-Second, is decoder ranking stable across distance scaling ($d=3,5,7$), rather than only at a single distance?
-Third, how sensitive are practical threshold summaries to the combined choice of decoder and estimator in finite Monte Carlo sweeps \cite{pymatching2021,unionfind2017}?
+We address three questions: whether decoder choice changes threshold behavior after Gaussian displacement is digitized into effective Pauli faults in the GKP spirit \cite{gkp2001}; whether decoder ordering persists across $d=3,5,7$; and how finite-grid threshold summaries depend on the decoder and estimator \cite{pymatching2021,unionfind2017}.

-The contributions follow directly from these questions.
-We provide a reproducible LiDMaS+ comparison protocol with matched seeds, grids, and outputs across MWPM, Union-Find, and trained neural-guided MWPM.
-We report paired Pauli-baseline and hybrid CV-discrete results so hybrid behavior can be interpreted against a standard reference.
-We include decoder-failure diagnostics alongside LER and threshold summaries, and we present an estimator-aware interpretation of crossing behavior to separate stable decoder effects from grid- or method-induced artifacts.